 With the increase in omnichannel customer experiences comes an increase in the number of touchpoints and data collected.
 Each interaction or transaction creates a chunk of data that is potentially isolated from data captured on another platform.
 What this leaves is a complex web of unlinked data from several systems.

-Where this becomes a major issue is when teams work in siloes, which is commonplace in many organisations.
-With individual teams each owning a different part of the customer journey, and subsequently the relevant data capture platform, it’s easy to see how data can become disjointed and different strategic approaches can be created depending on the data a team has access to.
+Where this becomes a major issue is when teams work in silos, which is commonplace in many organisations.
+With different teams being responsible for different data systems, it’s easy to see how data can become disjointed and different strategic approaches can be created depending on the data a team has access to.

 The result?
 Each team only has a small window into overall business activity, most likely missing the big picture and making decisions based on partial data.

-Having a unified data source solves siloed working and multiple points of data capture.
-It joins everything together so all teams can confidently work from the same data source without the worry of reliability or missing data.
+It makes all data from across an organisation available in one place so all teams can confidently work from the same data source without the worry of reliability or missing data.

 A Unified Data Source for all business data